-When a book is good, it can’t ever be too long.
+In short, when a book is good, it can’t ever be too long.
 And a badly written book can never be too short!

 This holds true for eBooks as well.
-There is really is no ‘perfect’ length for a great eBook that sells.
+There is really no ‘perfect’ length for a great eBook that sells.

 Your prospective readers know how long an eBook has to be.
 They are the best judges.
 Here’s why:

 Here is how long print books usually aim to be, depending on the genre.
 Aim for the same word count for your eBook.
 Every genre has a typical word count when it comes to print books, which is a convenient way of determining how long your eBook should be.

 *Via Joan Reeves @ SlingWords